gfontenot/vim-xcode/README.md

 (with support for workspaces as well) and builds the first scheme it finds.

  - `:Xbuild` will build the project
- - `:Xrun` will run the app in the iOS Simulator
+ - `:Xrun` will run the app in the iOS Simulator or locally on your Mac
  - `:Xtest` will test the project
  - `:Xclean` will clean the project's build directory
  - `:Xopen` will open the project or a specified file in Xcode